 Much later in life, I was introduced to vanilla bean paste.
 It was a new item to most of us in the class.
 They also encouraged us to taste it.

 Many of us were a bit hesitant to, as I think as people tried it and their faces indicated that it wasn’t terrible tasting like vanilla extract.

 It tasted like what I thought vanilla extract should taste like.
 It was sweet and fragrant.
 Plus the vanilla bean seeds are present throughout.
 So if you are making something light in color, it will reflect the more natural beauty of vanilla.

 Back in 2016, when they first announced the price of vanilla would go up, I stocked up on some Nielsen-Massey vanilla.
 I bought a quart of vanilla bean paste and thought I was being spendy at $35.
 That same quart on amazon has become incredibly expensive.

-In other words, this 2 ounce jar from Trader Joe’s at $4.99 is a bargain.
+In other words, this 2-ounce jar from Trader Joe’s at $4.99 is a bargain.
 The quality is similar to my beloved Nielsen Massey vanilla.
 There are subtle differences in the ingredients.

 But overall, this product is solid.
 If you use vanilla extract at all in your household, this is one of those products that you should get.
 There is no need to be fearful of using this because it is an equal substitute for vanilla extract.
-So whether you need a teaspoon or tablespoon the measurements in your most beloved recipes remains the same.
+So whether you need a teaspoon or tablespoon the measurements in your most beloved recipes remain the same.

 Best of all, if the finished product is light enough in color you’ll see those beautiful vanilla bean specks.